Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 - Puppies should be around humans for socialization purposes and should not be isolated.

-- Dogs should be on a leash at all times when outdoors unless in a private secure fenced in area.
-Recommended fence height is six feet.
+- Dogs should be on a leash at all times when outdoors unless in a private secure fenced-in area.
+The recommended fence height is six feet.
 Puppies younger than 5 months should NEVER go to off-leash areas because they are not fully vaccinated.

-- Foster dog/puppies are not permitted to go to dog parks.
+- Foster dogs/puppies are not permitted to go to dog parks.

 - Dog parks can be extremely dangerous environments; there are no lifeguards or professionals at a dog park when conflicts arise.